-Our largest one- to four-family investor commercial real estate loan at June 30, 2021 was for \$2.4 million and is secured by a single-family residence located on the Eastern Shore of Maryland.
+Our largest one- to four-family investor commercial real estate loan at June 30, 2022 was for \$2.4 million and is secured by a single-family residence located on the Eastern Shore of Maryland.
 This loan is performing in accordance with its terms.

 Non-Residential Real Estate and Multi-Family Loans.
-We offer fixed rate and adjustable-rate mortgage loans secured by commercial real estate, multi-family residential real estate and land.
+Another one of our other primary lending activities is the origination of fixed rate and adjustable-rate mortgage loans secured by commercial real estate, multi-family residential real estate and land.
 Our non-residential and multi-family real estate loans are generally secured by office buildings, retail and mixed-use properties, condominiums, apartment buildings, single-family subdivisions and owner-occupied properties used for businesses.
-At June 30, 2021, our commercial and multi-family real estate loan portfolio totaled \$109.0 million, or 23.3% of our total loan portfolio.
+At June 30, 2022, our commercial and multi-family real estate loan portfolio totaled \$171.8 million, or 35.8% of our total loan portfolio.